BatchClayderman/DEC-AI-Literacy-Course/README.md

 #### M1Q1: What is AI primarily defined as?
 Choose only ONE best answer.

-- **A. A technique that enables computers to mimic human intelligence. **
+- **A. A technique that enables computers to mimic human intelligence**.
 - B. A technology that only processes numerical data.
 - C. A system that can only perform mathematical calculations.
 - D. A software tool that replaces all human decision-making.